Test-driven development: Designing for testability

 A key technique for building effective modular architecture is Scenario Modeling where a set of sequence charts is constructed, each one focusing on a single system-level execution scenario.
 The Scenario Model provides an excellent vehicle for creating the strategy of interactions between components in response to a specific stimulus.
 Each of these Scenario Models serves as a rich set of requirements for the services or functions that a component must provide, and it also dictates the order in which these components and services interact together.
-Scenario modeling can greatly facilitate the construction of TDD tests for a complex system.
+Scenario modeling can greatly facilitate constructing TDD tests for a complex system.

 Managing tests for large teams

 In a larger system, the impact of poor component quality is magnified by the complexity of interactions.
 This magnification makes the benefits of TDD accrue even faster in the context of larger projects.
-However, the complexity of the total population of tests can become a problem in itself, eroding potential gains.
-It sounds simple, but a key initial step is to recognize that test code is also important software and should be produced and maintained with the same rigor as the production code.
+However, the complexity of the total set of tests can become a problem, eroding potential gains.
+It sounds simple, but a key initial step is to recognize that test code is also important software and should be produced and maintained with the same rigor as is production code.

-Creating and managing the architecture of test software within a complex system is just as important as the core product architecture.
+Creating and managing the architecture of test software within a complex system is as important as the core product architecture.
 Test drivers interact with the UUT, test doubles and the unit test framework.

-Advantages and Disadvantages

-Advantages

-Test Driven Development (TDD) is a software development approach where tests are written before the actual code.
-It offers several advantages:
+Advantages, disadvantages

+Empirical studies of test-driven development (TDD) have reported mixed results.
+Reviews generally find evidence that TDD can improve some measures of software quality, but its effect on productivity is less consistent.
+A 2013 meta-analysis of 27 studies found a small positive effect on external quality and little or no overall effect on productivity, with larger quality gains but also larger productivity reductions in industrial studies.
+A 2016 systematic review of studies published between 1999 and 2014 found that most studies reported improvements in internal and external software quality, but that productivity results varied between academic and industrial settings.

+A comparative analysis of empirical studies concluded that TDD may reduce introduced defects and lead to more maintainable code, while some implemented code may be smaller or less complex.
+However, an industry experiment with professional developers found that the effect of TDD depended strongly on task characteristics, and concluded that further evidence was needed before determining whether TDD was better or worse than incremental test-last development in industrial settings.
+A later study of TDD process characteristics found that quality and productivity improvements were associated more with small, uniform development steps than with the test-first ordering.

+Potential benefits